lyndskg/homerebrewer/README.md

 The project will utilize system analysis, error detection algorithms, and user-friendly outputs to assist users in resolving installation problems with Homebrew packages.

-Implemented and tested on a PC running macOS Venture 14.3.1 w/ arm64 architecture.
+Implemented and tested on a PC running macOS Ventura 14.3.1 w/ arm64 architecture.

 ## Key Features: